-Daniel Moore is a marine biologist with a passion for adventure.
+Dr. Daniel Moore is a marine biologist with a passion for adventure.
+He is a Lecturer in Marine Biology at the University of Exeter where he teaches undergraduate marine biology students as well as developing investigations into the effects of past climate change on deep sea megafauna.
 His professional research interests are broad but include: spatial ecology of marine predators, evolutionary biology and connectivity in marine predator populations.
-Daniel is a passionate conservationist and has worked in many remote locations around the world from isolated tropical volcanic islands to sub-arctic shorelines.
-When not pursuing his scientific interests he can usually be found seeking adventure in the mountains or on the ocean waves around his home town of Falmouth, Cornwall.
+Daniel is a passionate scientist and has worked in many remote locations around the world from isolated tropical volcanic islands to Antarctica.
+When not pursuing his scientific interests, he can usually be found seeking adventure in the mountains or on the ocean waves around the UK.

 Daniel regularly works with businesses, NGOs and schools as a marine consultant and a passionate advocate for marine conservation.
 Daniel is an accomplished public speaker and writer.
 He is also a qualified Mountain Leader and BSAC Open water Instructor with significant expedition leadership experience.
 If you are interested in booking Daniel for an event, are keen to work with him as a consultant or just have some great expedition ideas you’d like to share then you can contact him here.